top of page

 Small Business Tax Preparation Checklist

 Preparing your own business tax return, especially for the first time, can be a frustrating experience if you don't have all the necessary information at your fingertips.
 Gathering certain documents before you begin will help you fend off the frustration.
-Here's a list of items you may find helpful when preparing your business tax return: Business information Last year's business tax return Articles of incorporation Partnership agreement Accounting records Bank statements Cr
+Here's a list of items you may find helpful when preparing your business tax return: Business information Last year's business tax return Articles of incorporation Partnership agreement Accounting records Bank statements Cre

-Tax Wealth Management
+Tax Wealth Consultant

 Jun 8, 20201 min read